celineli99/celineli99.github.io/_posts/2021-04-18-Remake-of-blog.md

 This is where it gets *creative*.

 I wanted a theme with a visible side/navigation bar.
 I considered Poole and Hyde, but both of them were a little too plain for me.

+[Hydejack](https://hydejack.com/) is a theme that fulfils the side bar requirement AND looks elegant on top of that.
+It also has a decent manual for beginners.
+To get the theme running, I installed the theme via bundler by adding the respective gem to my gemfile and by setting the remote-theme to "hydecorp/hydejack".

+**How I customized the Hydejack theme to my needs:**

+Starting off, I did the following:
+- spent time to understand the jekyll folder structure, that posts are saved in the _posts folder, that the config.yml file is the central file for settings and that I needed to create _pages and assets folders for my other data
+- edited the config.yml file with my custom information
+- created menu bar for "About", "Blog" and "Resume" Pages

+The next step was to add the content and to prettify the site.
+For this, I :
+- migrated old posts from Wordpress to the new site, individually went through each post to make sure the images were displaying and the links were working
+- set up the blog post to display in a list format all posts sorted by year
+- added an embedded resume pdf
+- added social media icon links
+- added new sidebar image

+### Buying a domain and linking to Github Pages

+The final step was to use a custom domain instead of the github domain "celineli99.github.io".
+I went over to namecheap.com, selected the one I liked (luckily celineli.com was still free) and linked it to my github address as per [this tutorial](https://dev.to/pauljwil/connect-github-pages-to-your-namecheap-domain-4gjj).
+Voilà!

+---

+That was, in simple terms, the process of how I set up this website.
+Overall, I am happy with the result and with what I learnt.
+Of course, there is much more I could do but I am already satisfied with the current set-up.
+So I think I will use this as a starting point for the future, and make smaller adjustments along the way as needed.

+If you have any tips, improvement suggestions or other feedback please let me know!
+Thank you for reading!